evandisoft/RedOnion/RedOnion.ROS/README.md

 All the usual statements can be found in ROS.
 Most of them come from C#, some from other languages.

-`var` is used to declare new (local) variable. `global` or `globals` can be used for global variables - like `global.x = 1` or `system.globals.x`.
-Such global variable can later be referenced simply as `x`, but must be created first (and any `var x` or `this.x` shadows it).
-Variable names are searched from the point of reference, up through all (non-function) blocks, then in `this` if function was executed as method, then in outer function or script and lastly in globals.
-Notice that function `click` in example above modified script-local `x` when called as function, but `obj.x` when called as method.

 `if/unless` is followed by a condition, optional `then`, colon (`:`) or semicolon (`;`).